sunsingerus/site-sunsingerus/_posts/2018-01-23-how-to-update-forked-git-repository.md

  * [new branch]      master     -> altinity/master
 </pre>

+Now we have all data we wanted available.
+Next step would be merge remote changes into our local working copy.
 <h5>Merge remote changes into local repo</h5>
 Ensure we are on master branch in local repo
 <pre>